Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/docs/Setting_up_the_team_development_environment.md

 [Collaborage](https://github.com/Fintan-contents/collaborage/blob/master/README.md)(Only Japanese Edition)
 to develop the necessary tools.

-See the "Development Environment" section of the "Sample Application Development Project Guide" for examples of how to set up an environment.
+See the ["Team development environment" section of the "Sample Project Development Guide"](https://github.com/Fintan-contents/nablarch-system-development-guide/tree/master/en/Sample_Project/Sample_Project_Development_Guide#team-development-environment) for examples of how to set up an environment.